What + Why

 6. What are these We Agree and Brave Space printouts?

 Awesome.
 And yes, just not at one table.
 That simply means you’ll need multiple hosts, and a space large enough to hold everyone.
-Fill out the host application and let us know how many you have in mind, and we’ll send you information on how to form a Host Committee.
+Fill out the host application and let us know how many you have in mind, and we’ll be in touch to talk more about your supper event.

 7. I can easily rally a crowd to participate.
 Can more than 8-10 people join a supper?